mie-lab/energymanager/README.md

 In the next step, we plan to integrate an assessment of solarpanel-potential based on the home address and estimated roof size.
 We believe that many further factors could be integrated, in particular in collaboration with experts.

+**Acknowledgements:**

+We use a pre-trained deep learning model to segment the building floorplan which was published in the paper [CubiCasa5K: A Dataset and an Improved Multi-Task Model for Floorplan Image Analysis](https://arxiv.org/abs/1904.01920v1).
+The model and the respective source code are taken from https://github.com/CubiCasa/CubiCasa5k/blob/master/LICENSE (available under Creative Commons Attribution-NonCommercial 4.0 International License).